publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVII/ptB/m__us_usc_t29_s796k.md

     (b) __Contingent competitive grants__

-    Beginning with fiscal year 1993, in the case of any fiscal year for which the amount appropriated under section 796l of this title is less than $13,000,000, grants made under subsection (a) of this section shall be—
+    Beginning with fiscal year 1993, in the case of any fiscal year for which the amount appropriated under section 796l of this title is less than $13,000,000, grants made under subsection (a) shall be—

         (1) discretionary grants made on a competitive basis to States; or